SESYNC-ci/sqlite-lesson/docs/_slides/server.md

 ## Connections

-The first step from RStudio is creating a connection object that opens up a channel of communication to the database.
+The first step from RStudio is creating a connection object that opens up a channel of communication to the database file.